By Sebastian Gutierrez-Hood, Shelter NSW member and volunteer

 It was at this point that the resident shareholders found out they no longer owned the site.
 The director/company owners tried to triple the site fees, began to dictate who could visit the residents at the site, where post could be delivered, and where cars could be parked.
 The deteriorating relationship culminated in the residents’ receiving threats of eviction.

 Because the residents had spent all their superannuation savings, their access to legal advice and representation was limited.
-Instead, they endured a frustrating ‘hot potato’ around regulatory authorities and community organisations like the Tenants’ Union of NSW, who informed them that they were outside of their jurisdiction as owners and not renters, and the Department of Fair Trading, who said the residents’ status as company shareholders meant they were outside of the scope of land lease communities and caravan parks.
+Instead, they endured a frustrating ‘hot potato’ around regulatory authorities and community organisations as the unique structure of the community meant this issue didn’t fall simply within any one organisation’s remit.

 Having found affordable legal representation with the People’s Solicitors, the legal dispute in the NSW Civil and Administrative Tribunal, District Court of NSW and Supreme Court of NSW is ongoing.
 A key legal issue in that dispute is whether the Coolah Home Base is a caravan park or a retirement village under the Retirement Villages Act 1999 (NSW), which would offer significant safeguards.

 The threat of losing their retirement savings, dreams and homes has had dire consequences for the residents.
 Most are on medication to cope with the stress of the fight to get their land back and, sadly, four of the residents have died since the litigation process commenced.